CAREER GUIDE

 • JIB grade: Corresponds to JIB Electrician grade, which determines your minimum pay rate under JIB terms.

-The blue card is the goal for most apprentices and trainees.
+This gold card is the goal for most apprentices and trainees.
 Once you have it, you are recognised as a fully qualified electrician across the entire UK construction industry.

 Try Elec-Mate free for 7 days